UAB OB/GYN Global Health Elective in Cameroon, Africa

 - Prof. Tih Pius, CBCHS Director, and other CBCHS physicians and surgeons

 - Drs.
-Edith and Thomas Welty, CBCHS partners based in Indiana, US
+Edith and Thomas Welty, CBCHS partners based in Idaho, US

 - Cameroon Health and Education Fund